gbevan/portage-arangodb-overlay/README.md

 Upgrading
 ---------

+The ebuild for v3 is not yet working...

 If upgrading from v2.* to v3.* - read the ArangoDB docs.
 The database format has changed to use VelocityPack, and is not compatible with the 2.* version database.
 See: